tyeen/alfred2-wf-scroll-direction/README.md

 this tool maybe fit for you.

 ###Note
-This workflow has only been tested under OS X 10.9 Mavericks.
+I've only tested this on OS X 10.9 Mavericks.
 I think it should work on 10.8.x or 10.7.x :)

 ## Installation